-D RIVER ⇒ PRESSURE ⇒ S TATE ⇒ I MPACT ⇒ RESPONSE び i.e. the socio-economic needs, and production or consumption practises that trigger "pressures". i.e. the anthropogenic activities that disturb the "state" of ecosystems, such as effluent being discharged, etc. i.e. the physical, chemical or biological condition of ecosystems that causes further "impacts" on the environment. i.e. further effects on habitats, biota and society. i.e. the societal measures aimed at preventing, minimising or mitigating "impacts" by feeding back to the "drivers", "pressures" and "state" - arranged in accordance with the Shewhart-Deming Cycle [Moen & Norman, 2009].
+D RIVER ⇒ PRESSURE ⇒ S TATE ⇒ I MPACT ⇔ R ESPONSE び i.e. the socio-economic needs, and production or consumption practises that trigger "pressures". i.e. the anthropogenic activities that disturb the "state" of ecosystems, such as effluent being discharged, etc. i.e. the physical, chemical or biological condition of ecosystems that causes further "impacts" on the environment. i.e. further effects on habitats, biota and society that require control, management and/ or mitigation, through appropriate responses. i.e. the societal measures aimed at preventing, minimising or mitigating negative "impacts" by feeding back to the "drivers", "pressures" and "state" - arranged according to strategic focus, the Shewhart-Deming Cycle [Moen & Norman, 2009], and as supporting actions.
 Agriculture: Increased dry-land and irrigated crop production to maintain food security; More dairies and intensive animal feeding units needed to maintain food security; Expanding aquaculture to provide an alternative source of protein and to maintain food security; The intensification of farming practice to maintain a favourable economy of scale and to remain profitable; A lack of capacity hindering effective farm advisory services; and Lack of capacity with respect to on-farm best management practices.
-Mining: Opencast mines to supply demand for minerals; and Underground mining operations to supply demand for minerals. ▶ Poor fertilising practices and overfertilising causing fertilizer-laden diffuse^[33] runoff from agricultural fields; ▶ Prevalence of erosion, mobilising sediments on which chemical elements^[42] are adsorbed; ▶ Over-irrigation to satisfy leaching requirements; ▶ Feedlot waste disposal and wastewater discharged; ▶ Habitat disturbance; ▶ Organic waste, food leftovers, and excreta associated with aquaculture; ▶ Inadequate farm advisory and extension services; and ▶ Poor farming practices. ▶ Blasting; ▶ Exposing of phosphorus bearing rock; and ▶ Habitat disturbance.
+Mining: Opencast mines to supply demand for minerals. ▶ Poor fertilising practices and overfertilising causing fertilizer-laden diffuse^[35] runoff from agricultural fields; ▶ Prevalence of erosion, mobilising sediments on which chemical elements^[44] are adsorbed; ▶ Over-irrigation to satisfy leaching requirements; ▶ Feedlot waste disposal and wastewater discharged; ▶ Habitat disturbance; ▶ Organic waste, food leftovers, and excreta associated with aquaculture; ▶ Inadequate farm advisory and extension services; and ▶ Poor farming practices. ▶ Blasting; ▶ Exposing of phosphorus bearing rock; and ▶ Habitat disturbance.
 Soil properties, such as pH, affects P availability.
 Under some condition a high soil pH can increase P mobility and availability, whereas, acid precipitation can reduce P mobility, holding P back until the pH rises again; Water properties, such as pH, temperature and O2 affect the NH3 ↔ NH4+ equilibrium.
 Un-ionised ammonia (NH3) is toxic to aquatic organisms and predominates when the pH and water temperatures are high, or when O2 levels are low (i.e. low O2 levels inhibit nitrification).
-Factors, such as alkaline drainage, thus, may have an aggravating influence; Elevated P; Elevated N, also in groundwater resources that feed surface water resources; Elevated Chl-α; Occurrences and intensity of nuisance algal blooms; ▶ Shading leads to benthic habitat destruction; ▶ Fish and other aquatic animals become stressed, and are susceptible to parasites; ▶ Aquatic animals are subjected to bacterial infections; ▶ Excessive algal blooms are harmful to, and lead to injury of aquatic animals, such as the clogging of fish's gills, poisoning by toxin secretion, and localized anoxia subjected anoxia subjected anoxia subjected in the first subjected in t STRATEGIC: Source[123] Directed Management: Improved regulation; Operationalising of the Receiving Water Quality Objectives Approach; and Integration across sectors.
-Resource[110] Directed Management: Determine Resource Directed Measures.
-Remediation[108] Directed Management: Develop and implement a Remediation Strategy to address cases of legacy nutrient pollution.
-OPERATIONAL: Plan: Holistic water resource system and catchment planning; Structured planning to ensure that WwTWs are timeously upgraded to not exceed design capacities;
+Factors, such as alkaline drainage, thus, may have an aggravating influence; Elevated P; Elevated N, also in groundwater resources that feed surface water resources; Elevated Chl-α; Occurrences and intensity of nuisance algal blooms; ▶ Shading leads to benthic habitat destruction; ▶ Fish and other aquatic animals become stressed, and are susceptible to parasites; ▶ Aquatic animals are subjected to bacterial infections; ▶ Excessive algal blooms are harmful to, and lead to injury of aquatic animals, such as the clogging of fish's gills, poisoning by toxin secretion, and localized anoxia^[5] that effects subsistence and sports fishing; ▶ Changes of ecological community structure and loss of biological diversity; ▶ The proliferation of alien invasive plant species affects resource water quality through reduced dilution capacity, altered nutrient cycling and increased occurrences of soil erosion; ▶ Increased occurrences of taste STRATEGIC FOCUS: Source[128] Directed Management: Improved regulation; Operationalising of the Receiving Water Quality Objectives Approach; and Integration across sectors.
+Resource[115] Directed Management: Determine Resource Directed Measures; and Improved regulation.
+Remediation[113] Directed Management: Develop and implement a Remediation Strategy to address cases of legacy nutrient pollution; and Improved regulation.
+OPERATIONAL: Plan: Holistic water resource system and catchment planning; Structured planning to ensure that WwTWs are